aleguillou1/SemanticSeg4EO/README.md

 ---

 # 📄 License
-Projet sous licence **MIT**.
+This project is released under the **MIT License**.

 ---

 # 🤝 Contributing
-1. Fork le repo
+1. Fork this repository
-2. Crée une branch
+2. Create a feature branch
-3. Commit
+3. Commit your changes
-4. Push
+4. Push the branch
-5. Pull Request
+5. Open a Pull Request

 ---

 # 📧 Contact
-- Ouvrir une issue GitHub
+- Open a GitHub issue
-- Contacter l’équipe de développement
+- Contact the development team